w-sheng/cis530_final/simple-baseline.md

 In the near future, we aim to use the words in the CMU dictionary classified into phonemes and stresses to aid us in classifying a meter.
 We wish to expand beyond just iambic pentameter to include iambic trimeter and ballad meter as well.

-**TODO:** Our simple baseline attained an f-score of ????? when run through our evaluation script.
+**TODO:** Our simple baseline attained an f-score of 0.429 when run through our evaluation script on our sample poem for classification `class_poem.txt` in `/data`.